Heritage Hills, Colorado

 Heritage Hills is a gated residential community in Lone Tree, Colorado, located near I-25 and Lincoln Avenue.
-The neighborhood features custom and semi-custom homes, with a median listing price of approximately $1.67 million.
+The neighborhood features custom and semi-custom homes, many of which are estate-style with spacious lots and modern designs.
+Homes in Heritage Hills have a median listing price of approximately $1.67 million.
+The community offers private parks, walking trails, and a quiet, scenic environment while providing convenient access to nearby shopping, dining, and the broader Denver metropolitan area.